mortenivar/Jed-modes/README.aspell.txt

 - Change Aspell dictionary in a running session

+- Spell check with buffer-specific dictionaries in the same Jed session

 - Menu with suggestions for corrections of a misspelled word

 - Add words to Aspell's personal word list